 General Overview

 Eye Medical Services include eye surgery and treatment for eye conditions.
-The purpose of eye medical services is to assist TWC-VR customers with a visual impairment to prevent the onset of legal blindness or make an improvement in their visual impairment, and to allow them to maintain or seek employment and remain as independent as possible in employment.
+The services assist TWC-VR customers with visual impairments.
+The services help prevent the onset of legal blindness and improve visual impairment.
+The services also help VR customers achieve their specific and individualized employment goals.
+This allows the customer to maintain or seek employment and be independent..

-Eye medical services must:
+Eye medical services generally do not include standard corrective lenses, such as eyeglasses or contact lenses, to address common refractive errors.
+However, if a customer needs standard corrective lenses to participate and engage in assessments or services, the VR Counselor may authorize the lenses purchases on a case-by-case basis.Eye medical services must:

 Have a direct effect on the customer's functional ability to perform the employment goal, or support other needed TWC-VR services; and